davidolrik/sublime-rsync-ssh/README.md

 ### Sync single file

-Saving a file normally will trigger a save event which will make this plugin sync it to all enabled remotes.
+Just save the file normally, as this will trigger a save event which makes this plugin sync the file to all enabled remotes.

-### Sync whole project
+### Sync full project

 Press ⇧⌘F12 to sync all folders to all enabled remotes. - Note you must do this at least once in order to create the project folder on the remote servers.

-## Install
+## Installation

 You install this plugin either by cloning this project directly, or by installing it via the excellent [Package Control](http://packagecontrol.io) plugin.